-EAN is a mission-driven, non-profit organization founded in 2012 to serve as a backbone organization for a broad and diverse network of members who are committed to helping Vermont achieve aggressive climate, clean energy, and energy justice goals and aspirations.
+EAN (the non-profit) is a mission-driven organization founded in 2012 to serve as a backbone organization for EAN the Network, a broad and diverse collection of over 200 member organizations and public partners who are committed to helping Vermont achieve important climate, clean energy, and energy justice goals and aspirations.
 EAN’s work is done in a “collective impact” framework, supported by a Board of Directors and core staff.
-Serving as a Summer Intern will provide an exciting and impactful opportunity to engage with and help inform the future actions of climate, clean energy, sustainability, and energy justice advocates and leaders throughout the state.
+Serving as a Summer Intern will provide an exciting and impactful opportunity to engage with and help inform the future actions of climate, clean energy, sustainability, and energy justice leaders throughout the state.

 Internship Areas of Focus